CASE-Lab/MARV-ROS/README.md

 Link to guide: https://linuxize.com/post/how-to-use-linux-screen/
 Reattach: If a session is ongoing it is possible to reattach by executing "screen -r" Kill all sessions: If multiple sessions are running or there is a need to shut down everything, then execute "killall screen"

+## Extra ROS node
+The "scenario_starter" ROS node is supposed to simulate the rest of the MARV system's behaviour.
+It simulates the 12V Auto state and OCU commands start scenario commands.
+This node can be used for trying out scenarios "on land" before a real test drive.
+It does however not simulate any sensor data but it will give an indication if the Python script starts up correctly.